 The 25 buildings comprising the Thaddeus Stevens College campus are situated on a 32.5-acre tract of land located at the eastern edge of the city of Lancaster along with additional locations close by.
 The main campus includes five residence halls, a dining hall and multiple technical laboratory facilities, classrooms and the Learning Resource Center.
 In addition, the Multipurpose Activity Center-with 3 NCAA-sized basketball courts, large fitness center, racquetball courts, an indoor track, and an athletic field with an outdoor track-and the Student Center are available for student use.
-Additional programs of study reside at Thaddeus Stevens on Orange, The Advanced Manufacturing Center, Thaddeus Stevens at Greenfield and The Transportation Center.
+Additional programs of study reside at Thaddeus Stevens on Orange, the Greiner Advanced Manufacturing Center and the Greenfield location.